xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Open a job and generate an invoice
+- [ ] Verify TCB Metal Works branding appears correctly
+- [ ] Verify navy blue color theme throughout
+- [ ] Test editing customer details (name, address, phone, email)
+- [ ] Test editing payment method fields
-- [ ] Verify the new invoice layout matches the design
+- [ ] Verify "Prepared By" defaults to logged-in user's name
-- [ ] Test adding/editing line items
+- [ ] Test editing "Prepared By" name and title
-- [ ] Test shipping fee input and calculation
+- [ ] Verify shipping fee input works and doesn't duplicate
-- [ ] Test printing the invoice (should print cleanly on one page)
+- [ ] Test printing the invoice (should print cleanly with all edits)
-- [ ] Verify all fields are editable when not printing
+- [ ] Verify all editable fields are hidden when printing

 ---

-**Note**: Remember to test the invoice generation and printing functionality after deployment to ensure everything works correctly in production.
+**Note**: The invoice now matches the screenshot design with TCB Metal Works branding, navy blue theme, and all requested editable fields.
+The "Prepared By" field automatically defaults to the logged-in user's name, but can be edited if needed.